docker-hy/docker-hy.github.io/data/part-1/section-3.md

 ## A detailed look into an image

-Let's go back to a more relevant image than 'hello-world', the ubuntu image, one of the most common Docker images to use as a base for your own image.
+Let's go back to a more relevant image than 'hello-world', the Ubuntu image, one of the most common Docker images to use as a base for your own image.

 Let's pull Ubuntu and look at the first lines: